testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-the-introduction.md

 # What is combinatorial testing?

 Combinatorial testing is a technique that checks all, the exhaustive case, or just some combinations of system inputs.
 The most common application of combinatorial testing is to check combinations of input parameters or configuration options.
 Checking combinations of the system’s input parameters is the simplest form of application.
-A system can either be complex or be as simple as a simple function.
+A system can either be complex or be as simple as a function.

 # Applying combinatorial testing

 For example, here is a function that defines a pressure switch.
 This function has bugs for some specific combinations of values for the pressure and volume input parameters.
-Combinatorial testing would check the pressure switch functions against all possible combinations of pressure and volume.
+Combinatorial testing would check the pressure switch function against all possible combinations of pressure and volume.

 ```python